| In Memoriam, Gary Harris, a long-time member of the Lycoming Law Association and former President. |

 We serve the legal community in many ways: offering local continuing legal education; reporting local legal news and announcements; posting county court opinions and local rules; providing an attorney directory; and, by providing access and links to regional legal resources.
 Our members gain access to valuable resources and programs including discounted services, no-cost use of our conference facilities, a directory listing, networking events and more.

-W. Jeffrey Yates, a 29-year member of the Lycoming Law Association, died unexpectedly on January 21, 2025.
+Gary Harris, a long-time member of the Lycoming Law Association and former president, died recently.
 Read More…

 |